pplg-smk-metland/metschoo-library/README.md

 The codebase is really messy at the moment.
 If you would like to help, here are some tasks, ordered by priority:

-- code style
+- style
   - change function names and variables into English (TBD don't do it yet)
   - make sure all UI elements are written in Indonesian
-- app styling
-  - move to Tailwind (RFC)
-  - integrate a component/UI library (RFC)
 - Make the ugly admin routes pretty
 - ~~set up TypeScript~~
   - ~~add types~~
   - ~~set up config for dynamic imports (`@`)~~